aneoconsulting/ArmoniK/README.ON-AWS-CLOUD.md

    make init-grid-state
    ```

 2. Run the following to initialize the Terraform environment:
    ```bash
    make init-grid-deployment
    ```

 3. If successful you can run terraform apply to create the infrastructure:
    ```bash
    make apply-dotnet-runtime
    ```

-# Running an example workload <a name="running-an-example-workload"></a>
+# Running an example application <a name="running-an-example-application"></a>
-In the folder [mock_computation](./examples/workloads/dotnet5.0/mock_computation), you will find the code of the
+In the folder [applications/ArmonikSamples](./applications/ArmonikSamples), you will find the code of the .NET 5.0 Armonik samples.
-.NET 5.0 program mocking computation.

 We will use a kubernetes Jobs to submit one execution of this .NET program.
-The communication between the job
-and the grid are implemented by a client in folder [./examples/client/python](./examples/client/python).
+The communication between the job and the grid are implemented by a client in folder [applications/ArmonikSamples/Client](./applications/ArmonikSamples/Client).

 1. Run the following command to launch a kubernetes job:
    ```bash
    kubectl apply -f ./generated/single-task-dotnet5.0.yaml
    ```

 2. look at the log of the submission:
    ```bash
    kubectl logs job/single-task -f
    ```

 3. To clean the job submission instance:
    ```bash
    kubectl delete -f ./generated/single-task-dotnet5.0.yaml
    ```

 # Clean and destroy Armonik resources <a name="clean-and-destroy-armonik-resources"></a>
 In the root forlder `<project_root>`, to destroy all Armonik resources deployed on the local machine, execute the following commands: